Bhasan Char: Administrative dispute and resolution

-Modern period
+Rohingya relocation

 In 2015, the government of Bangladesh planned to construct a total of 1,440 buildings, including 120 cyclone shelters, to relocate 100,000 Rohingya refugees from the mainland camps of Cox's Bazar.
 The proposal was characterized by the United Nations Refugee Agency as "logistically challenging".
 On January 26, 2017, the Bangladeshi government ordered their resettlement nonetheless.
 Human Rights Watch called it "a human rights and humanitarian disaster in the making".

 In August 2019 the government announced an expansion of the Ashrayan Project (Ashrayan-3) to build 100,000 homes, despite opposition from Rohingya leaders and human rights groups.

 A United Nations delegation visited the island for the first time in March 2021.
 The UN Refugee Agency has signed a memorandum in helping the refugees here.
 The Rohingya were permitted work and contribute to the economy, but may not move off the island.
 In principle, the island was seen as a temporary solution until the refugees could return home.
 Until May 2022, the government has relocated approximately 28,000 Rohingya refugees to Bhasan Char.